Alan Moller

 Alan Roger Moller (February 1, 1950 – June 19, 2014) was an American meteorologist, storm chaser, nature and landscape photographer known for advancing spotter training and bridging operational meteorology (particularly severe storms forecasting) with research.

 Early years

-Moller was born in Fort Worth, Texas on February 1, 1950, grew up in the South Hills section of Fort Worth, and attended R. L. Paschal High School.
+Moller was born in Fort Worth, Texas, on February 1, 1950, grew up in the suburb Benbrook and in the South Hills section of Ft.
+Worth, where he attended R. L. Paschal High School.
 He studied meteorology at the University of Oklahoma (OU) where he earned B.S. and M.S. degrees in the late 1960s and early 1970s.
 He made a career as a forecaster at the National Weather Service (NWS).